 Other stars of interest in Capricornus includes the blue-white giant Nashira (Gamma Capricorni); the white dwarf Dorsum (Theta Capricorni); yellow-white giant Psi Capricorni; the yellow giant Iota Capricorni; and the red giant Baten Algiedi (Omega Capricorni).

 Notable Objects: Globular Cluster M30

-– Messier 30 (NGC 7099) is the main noteworthy deep sky object in the constellation, a globular cluster about 28,000 light years away, but approaching us at about 182 km/sec.
+– Messier 30 (NGC 7099), the main noteworthy deep sky object in the constellation, is a globular cluster about 28,000 light years away, but approaching us at a speed of about 182 km/sec.
 This 12.93 billion year old cluster is about 90 light years in diameter, with its brightest components consisting of a dozen red giant stars.
-Messier 30 can be found just below and right of Deneb Algedi, although you’ll need a telescope or binoculars to study this globular cluster because of its 7.5 magnitude.
-M30, however, is one of the easier globular clusters to spot, and can be found SSE low in the sky.
+Messier 30 can be found just below and right of Deneb Algedi, although you’ll need a telescope or binoculars to study this Messier object because of its 7.5 magnitude.
+M30, however, is one of the easier globular clusters to spot, and can be found low in the SSE sky.

 Other deep space objects of interest in this constellation includes the compact Hickson Compact Group of galaxies, (HGC87), as well as the elliptical galaxy NGC 7103, and the spiral galaxy NGC 6907.